-For best result drain the tofu for at least an half hour.
-Drained tofu absorb more sauce and have more rich taste.
-This is how I drain it: place block of tofu in a colander on a few layers of paper towel.
-Place small plate and something heavy on top of it.
+For best result drain the tofu for at least a half hour.
+Drained tofu absorb more sauce and have the more rich taste.
+This is how I drain it: place the block of tofu in a colander on a few layers of paper towel.
+Place a small plate and something heavy on top of it.
 Place the colander over bowl or pot.

-I like to use in this dish Asian long beans (on the photo below).
+I prefer to use in this dish Asian long beans (on the photo below).
 They are tender crispy and they can be eaten raw.
-Check your nearest Chinese vege shop.
+Check your nearest Chinese veggie shop.
 If you can’t find them just use steamed or boiled french green beans.
 Attention!
-French beans (green beans) are actually mildly toxic and can not be eaten raw.
+French beans (green beans) are actually mildly toxic and cannot be eaten raw.

 - 250g Firm Tofu, drained and grated